They probably mean well, but...

 Though these thoughts and emotions are very much real and should be acknowledged, it's not like we want to explode with all of those raw feelings onto the other person.
 The trick is in communicating our feelings through a boundary, while also doing it in a respectful manner so the other person doesn't immediately feel attacked.

-The way we respond can vary greatly depending on the context: who the person is, what they are giving advice on, the nature of your relationship with them and so on.
+The way we respond can vary greatly depending on the context: who the person is, what they're giving advice on, the nature of your relationship with them, and so on.
 However, there are some statements that can work pretty universally.
-Here are some examples.
+Here are some examples:

 - "I appreciate your concern, but I don't need your advice."